darrk-it/promptly/README.md

 ## Features

-- Per-user storage for OpenAI keys and prompt IDs
+- User specific storage for OpenAI keys and prompts
 - Secure encryption using AES-256
 - Works 24/7 on Pella with persistent disk
 - Ephemeral messages for sensitive commands